-- 1) the last day of the month in which they cease to be: - a) a union member: - a permit worker or probationary apprentice, as the case may be, for reason other than becoming an active member: or - an individual to whom a reciprocal agreement applies and for whom the administrator establishes and maintains an hour bank; - 2) the last day of the month following the month at the end of which all of the following conditions apply: - their hour bank has less than 110 hours per month (the monthly maintenance hours required to maintain coverage); - b) they have not been approved for plan paid coverage.
-Please refer direct to the administrator's office. - c) they do not qualify for self-payment. - the deemed date of termination of their eligibility for benefits in accordance with the self-payment provisions.
+- 2) the last day of the month following the month at the end of which all of the following conditions apply: - their hour bank has less than 110 hours per month (the monthly maintenance hours required to maintain coverage); - they have not been approved for plan paid coverage.
+Please contact the administrator's office. - c) they do not qualify for self-payment. - the deemed date of termination of their eligibility for benefits in accordance with the self-payment provisions.
 Please refer direct to the administrator's office. - 4) the last day of a month if on that day all of the following conditions apply: - a) the hour bank maintained on their behalf has less than the maintenance hours (110 hours per month); and - b) they are not a special senior member; - 5) the last day of the month in which death occurs; - 6) the date the trust agreement is terminated; and - 7) the date the member obtains the benefit age limitation.